Raimel Tapia Player Props: Red Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in the league.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in MLB.

-- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.53).
+- The Diamondbacks have the 23rd-ranked team ERA among all league pitching staffs (4.58).

-- Diamondbacks pitchers combine to give up 59 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Diamondbacks pitchers combine to allow 60 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- The Diamondbacks will send Pfaadt (0-1) out for his fifth start of the season.
-He is 0-1 with a 7.65 ERA and 14 strikeouts in 20 2/3 innings pitched.
+- Davies (0-0) takes the mound for the Diamondbacks to make his third start this season.

-- The righty last pitched on Saturday against the Pittsburgh Pirates, when he threw 5 1/3 innings, allowing three earned runs while giving up six hits.
+- His last time out came on Sunday, April 9 against the Los Angeles Dodgers, when the righty threw 4 1/3 innings, surrendering five earned runs while giving up five hits.

-- The 24-year-old has put together a 7.65 ERA and 6.3 strikeouts per nine innings across four games this season, while allowing a batting average of .291 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.